AntonioMarsella/RDF_repo/README.md

 "ssh_url"
 "clone_url"
 "svn_url"

-Some of them can be solved in a similar manner of exploreStargazer (e.g. "subscribers_url"), but some others require specific property in a shared vocabulary (e.g. "branches_url")
+Some of them can be solved in a similar manner of `exploreStargazer` function (e.g. "subscribers_url"), but some others require specific property in a shared vocabulary (e.g. "branches_url")